GarySimons/girlsrun/README.md

 ## Features

 ### Navigation bar
 **This holds all the links to the sections of the site:** Logo (home button), home, about, projects and contact.
 This allows the user to navigate quickly to the relevant section.
 The **navigation bar** is always visible when you are on the site, allowing for easy navigation to any part, no matter where you first land.
 The **home button and logo** will take you right back to the **home page** where you can get your bearings and start your journey.
+The **advice** button only shows up once a user has registered and logged in.
+This active button contains **member only content** on various aspects of training, food and kit on a dropdown menu of four pages.
+A link on the far right is a link to the **shopping bag** and shows the current total.

 ### Home
 This is the first page a user comes to and it has to make a big impact.
 It has the job of informing the user as to what sort of site this is and to entice them to move further and engage with it.
 It opens with **strong simple typography** with a friendly welcome message, on a background image of a woman about to start a run.
 Having these visuals announces very quickly what the website is about.
 Just above the fold of the page you can see the top of a section called **'What we do'**, which explains a bit about the ideas behind the website.
 Showing this just above the fold **entices the user to scroll down to see what it says**.
 Underneath is another panel called **'My Story'**.
 On this panel we are **introduced to the site owner** and the founder of the running club.
 The friendly image of her in running gear is very inviting and engaging, reasuring the user that this is a safe space.
 The inspirational personal story of the owner and how she overcame adversity and found happiness and friendship through running will inspire other women to follow in her foot steps. **A Get in touch button** links through to the Contact page.